pdureau/ui_icons/modules/ui_icons_example/modules/ui_icons_remixicon/README.md

 ## INTRODUCTION

-The UI Icons Remix icon module provider for UI Icons.
+The Remix icon module provider for UI Icons.

 ## INSTALLATION